Frankie Laine: Film and television

-Laine was a frequent guest star on various other shows of the time, including Shower of Stars, The Steve Allen Show, The Ed Sullivan Show, What's My Line?, This Is Your Life, Bachelor Father, The Sinatra Show, The Walter Winchell Show, The Perry Como Show, The Garry Moore Show, Masquerade Party, The Mike Douglas Show, and American Bandstand.
+Laine was a frequent guest star on various other shows of the time, including Shower of Stars, The Steve Allen Show, The Ed Sullivan Show, What's My Line?
+This Is Your Life, Bachelor Father, The Sinatra Show, The Walter Winchell Show, The Perry Como Show, The Garry Moore Show, Masquerade Party, The Mike Douglas Show, and American Bandstand.
 He was the mystery guest on the April 12, 1959 episode of What's My Line.
 Also in 1959 he made a guest appearance on Perry Mason in the title role as comedian Danny Ross in "The Case of the Jaded Joker."

 In the 1960s, Laine continued appearing on variety shows such as Laugh-In, but took on several serious guest-starring roles in shows like Rawhide, and Burke's Law.
 His theme song for Rawhide proved to be popular and helped make the show, which starred Eric Fleming and launched the career of Clint Eastwood, a hit.
 Other TV series for which Laine sang the theme song included Gunslinger, The Misadventures of Sheriff Lobo, and Rango.

+In 1974, Mel Brooks was looking for a "Frankie Laine-type singer" to perform the theme song for his Western spoof Blazing Saddles.
+As Brooks wrote in his autobiography, "Nobody could sing a whip-cracking Western song like the great Frankie Laine.
+So I said, 'Why not just ask Frankie Laine himself?'"
+However, as Laine wrote in his own autobiography, he didn't know the film was a comedy.
+"I thought I was doing a song for another High Noon, and I gave it my best dramatic reading."

+In the late 1960s, Laine sang the commercial jingle for the "Manhandlers," a line of Campbell's soups marketed specifically to men.
 In 1976, Laine recorded The Beatles song, "Maxwell's Silver Hammer" for the documentary All This and World War II.

 Laine performed at three Academy Awards ceremonies: 1950 (Mule Train), 1960 (The Hanging Tree), and 1975 (Blazing Saddles).
-Only last two of these ceremonies were televised.
-In 1981, he performed a medley of his hits on American Bandstand's 30th Anniversary Special", where he received a standing ovation.
+Only the last two of these ceremonies were televised.
+In 1981, he performed a medley of his hits on American Bandstand's 30th Anniversary Special, where he received a standing ovation.
 Later appearances include Nashville Now, 1989 and My Music, 2006.